maitreyeerai/SNU-Shuttle/readMe.txt

 *****SNU SHUTTLE*****

-Online Shuttle Booking System for our university
+Online Shuttle Booking System for SNU

-Name: Maitreyee Rai
-Roll no.: 2010110382

 How to run the project?
 1. Import the database 'snu_shuttle' from the database folder on localhost/phpmyadmmin